-As you probably know, there are countless economies across the world.
+As you probably know, there are many economies across the world.
 All of them are unique in their own way, but they still share a significant number of characteristics.
-Thus, we can categorize them into four types of economic systems; traditional economies, command economies, market economies and mixed economies.
-All of them rely on a different set of assumptions and conditions and of course, they all have their own strengths and weaknesses.
+Thus, we can categorize them into four types of economic systems; traditional economies, command economies, market economies, and mixed economies.
+All of them rely on a different set of assumptions and conditions, and of course, they all have their strengths and weaknesses.
 We will look at each of them in more detail below.

 Traditional Economic System